hfloyd/Iconic/Documentation/Configuration/README.md

   ]
 }
 ```
+These configs will be added to the Iconic preconfigs.

 Note that the new config objects go in a `preconfigs` array and need to specify three properties: name, selector and template.